tom-pytel/pfst/README.md

 This module exists in order to facilitate quick and easy high level editing of Python source in the form of an `AST` tree while preserving formatting.
 It is meant to allow you to change Python code functionality while not having to deal with the minutiae of:

-- operator precedence and parentheses
+- Operator precedence and parentheses
-- indentation and line continuations
+- Indentation and line continuations
-- commas, semicolons, and tuple edge cases
+- Commas, semicolons, and tuple edge cases
-- comments and docstrings
+- Comments and docstrings
-- various Python version–specific syntax quirks
+- Various Python version–specific syntax quirks
-- lots more
+- Lots more...

 See [Example Recipes](https://tom-pytel.github.io/pfst/fst/docs/d12_examples.html) for more in-depth examples.